gkweston/CSCE438-DockerEnvironment/README.md

     sh start_dev_env.sh </absolute/path/to/your/workspace>

-You can type in the absolute path to your project folder, or use something like
+You can type in the absolute path to your project folder, or use something like:

     sh start_dev_env.sh $(pwd)/src

 Where `src` contains all you build files, and other stuff.

-TODO-> output to .dev_container so we can docker exec (!)

 ## Using VSCode in the dev container
 You can simply open an IDE in your project workspace folder, but if you use common extensions (like a linter), they will not recognize any dependancies on the dev container.
 These include gRPC headers if you don't have them installed on the host.